New York State Route 370: History

 The portion of NY 370 east of Oswego Street in Liverpool was originally designated as part of Route 34, an unsigned legislative route, in 1908.
+The portion that would become the Onondaga Lake Parkway was built on the filled-in original route of the Oswego Canal, which traveled by the shore of Onondaga Lake to meet with the original Erie Canal in downtown Syracuse.
 When the first set of posted routes in New York were assigned in 1924, Route 34 became the basis for NY 20, a highway extending from Syracuse to Oswego via Liverpool and Fulton.
 NY 20 was renumbered to NY 57 in 1927 to eliminate duplication with the newly assigned US 20.
 To the west, the section of modern NY 370 from Upton Road west of the hamlet of Victory to NY 34 in Cato was designated as part of NY 40 in the mid-1920s.
 West of Victory, NY 40 followed Upton Road and Canada Street before terminating at NY 3 (now NY 104A) in Red Creek.

 Although the portion of what is now NY 370 from Cato to Liverpool was state-maintained by 1926, it remained unnumbered until the late 1920s.
 At that time, the section west of then-NY 31 (now NY 48) in Baldwinsville became NY 37.
 The designation proved to be short-lived as it was renumbered to NY 370 as part of the 1930 renumbering of state highways in New York.
 At the same time, NY 40 was split into several different routes.
 From Cato to just east of Red Creek, old NY 40 became part of the new NY 370, which also extended southeastward to NY 57 in Liverpool.
 The small segment of former NY 40 from NY 3 to Upton Road was included in NY 3E (later US 104).

 The portion of NY 370 west of Victory was realigned in the late 1950s to follow its modern alignment to a new terminus at US 104 (Ridge Road) southwest of Red Creek.
 After US 104 (now NY 104) was rerouted to follow a new super two highway through the Red Creek area in the early 1970s, the portion of Ridge Road between the super two east of Wolcott and NY 370 southwest of Red Creek became a westward extension of NY 370.
 The route was altered slightly at some point in the late 1970s or early 1980s to follow Ridge Road northeast to NY 104 instead.